alexhumphreys/idrall/README.md

 - `x@1` style variables
 - The rest of this list

-Right now you can basically just do you type annotations, ￼create naturals and bools, assigned them with let, and create functions￼.
+Right now you can basically just do you type annotations, create naturals/lists/bools, assigned them with let, and create functions.

 ## Dependencies